 The shots rang out just as the sun was coming over the horizon.
 She quickly slumped to the ground.
 The officer in charge of the execution slowly made his way to her and fired a single coup de grace shot into her brain with his revolver.

 She was a beautiful seductress.
-Her brown piercing eyes, blue-black hair and exotically sensual olive-colored skin was an irresistible allure to men.
-Her profile was her best side mainly due to her slender turned up nose, sensuous lips and weak feminine chin.
+Her brown piercing eyes, blue-black hair, and exotically sensual olive-colored skin were an irresistible allure to men.
+Her profile was her best side mainly due to her slender turned up nose, sensuous lips, and weak feminine chin.
 That same brunette skin would later help her convince the public she was a half-Indian, half-Indonesian temple dancer.

 However, the reality of her heritage was otherwise.
-Mata Hari, whose original name was Margaretha Geertruida Zelle was born in Leeuwarden, Netherlands on August 7, 1876 of Dutch parents with ancestry from the northern islands.
+Mata Hari, whose real name was Margaretha Geertruida Zelle, was born in Leeuwarden, Netherlands on August 7, 1876 to Dutch parents with ancestry from the northern islands.
 She was the eldest and only daughter of four children of Adam Zelle and his first wife Antje van der Meulen.

-Margaretha, however became popular not only with the other students but specially with the headmaster with whom she might have had a little more than a few coquettish encounters.
+Margaretha, however, became popular not only with the other students but especially with the headmaster with whom she might have had a little more than a few coquettish encounters.
 Although she denied that any amorous liaison took place, her godfather removed her from the school.

-At a mere 17 years of age, Margaretha was already involved in a sexual scandal, for which she needed to flee.
+At a mere 17 years of age, Margaretha was already involved in a sex scandal for which she needed to flee.
 Hence, she went to live with her uncle Mr. Taconis, in The Hague.
-But perhaps this was a turning point for Margaretha.
-A crossroad at which she realized that her future was to be made and conquered through her sexuality.
+But perhaps this was a turning point for Margaretha: a crossroad at which she realized that her future was to be made and conquered through her sexuality.

 Marriage to Dutch Colonial Army Captain Rudolf MacLeod